JabRef/user-documentation/en/contributing/how-to-improve-the-help-page.md

 To edit more than one file at a time, add screenshots, and for other more advanced changes, we recommend that you checkout this repository locally and create a Pull Request of your changes using the standard git and GitHub workflow.

-### Github workflows
+### CI

-Two workflows are triggered each time you push or pull request.
+Two CI jobs (called "workflows" in GitHub terminology) are triggered each time you push or pull request.
 - Lint workflow checks for minor Markdown formatting style issues.
 - Check links workflow checks for broken links, e.g. to images or external resources.